Niko-La/AIT/README.md

 ## 📈 Success Stories

-> "Nikola A.I.T Team transformed our patient management system, reducing wait times by 35% and increasing patient satisfaction scores by 28%."
+> "The Nikola A.I.T Team transformed our university lab by developing an online platform to track students' lab work.
+This innovation has led to improved engagement and easier monitoring of student progress throughout the year.
+I particularly appreciated the visualization dashboard, which helped students stay informed about upcoming tasks and fostered friendly competition among them."
 >
-> *— Dr. Emily Chen, CEO of HealthFirst Clinics*
+> — Dr. Bala, BMS Lab, ECE University of Windsor

-> "Their AI-driven analytics platform helped us identify $2.1M in potential savings within the first quarter of implementation."
->
-> *— Michael Ross, CFO of LegalEase Solutions*

 ## 🤝 Next Steps